-The next morning the other group, which was going in another direction, rode off and the doctors waved goodbye, looking at me doubtfully.
+The next morning the other group, which was going in another direction, rode off and the doctors waved goodbye, looking back at me doubtfully.

-From the farm we rode down to Streedagh Beach, a long stretch of sandy beach that was the final resting place for many of the up to 1800 sailors who perished when three ships from the Spanish Armada were wrecked in 1588 while trying to shelter from Atlantic storms.
+From the farm we rode down to Streedagh Beach, a long stretch of sandy beach that was the final resting place for many of the up to 1800 sailors who perished when three ships from the Spanish Armada were wrecked in 1588, while trying to shelter from Atlantic storms.
 The rest of the group took off in a mad gallop which was out of the question for me, and the best Parole could give me was a ferocious jig from being rather forcibly held back.
 It was extremely painful in the end and I considered with irony how my much dreamed of gallop on the beach in Ireland was turning out.
-I could also tell that the rest of the riders were concerned that I was going to hold them up, which I could understand.
+I could also tell that the rest of the riders were understandably concerned that I was going to hold them up.
 I was really questioning if I could do this after all, and decided to just keep going as long as I could.